-- the suitability of the proposed methods for the purpose of the study
+- the suitability of the research topic for the doctoral programme

 Admission to the programme

 The applications will be reviewed by the Scientific Postgraduate Committee.
-Incomplete applications cannot be rewieved.
+Incomplete applications cannot be reviewed.

 More specific guidelines for the research plan and postgraduate study plan can be found from the instructions page on the application form.